bugzilla/bugzilla/docs/en/rst/installing/windows.rst

 * Cache-Memcached
 * Text-Markdown
 * File-Copy-Recursive
-* GraphViz

-If you are using Strawberry Perl, you should use the :file:`install-module.pl` script to install modules, which is the same script used for Linux.
+If you are using Strawberry Perl, you should use the :file:`cpanm` script to install modules, which is the same script used for Linux.
 Some of the required modules are already installed by default.
 The remaining ones can be installed using the command:

-:command:`perl install-module.pl <modulename>`
+:command:`cpanm -l local <modulename>`

 The list of modules to install will be displayed by :file:`checksetup.pl`; see below.

+.. warning:: In master, :file:`checksetup.pl` no longer lists these modules.
+   This will be fixed in :bug:`1251100`.

 .. _windows-config-webserver: